RobinWiese/Sokoban_Unity/README.md

 **Technical High School Thesis (Facharbeit) | Grade: 1.0**

 ## Description
 This project is a classic Sokoban implementation developed in **C#** using the **Unity Engine**.
-It was created as part of my final high school thesis to demonstrate fundamental software engineering principles.
+It was created as part of my high school thesis to demonstrate fundamental software engineering principles.

 ## Technical Highlights
 * **Custom Level Loader:** Parsed string-based level data into 2D grid structures.